MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OMEMessageRevocation.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Set-OMEMessageRevocation cmdlet to revoke Microsoft Office 365 Message Encryption (OME) for a message.
+Use the Set-OMEMessageRevocation cmdlet to revoke Microsoft 365 Message Encryption (OME) for a message.
 Revoking encryption prevents the recipient from viewing the message in the Office 365 Message Encryption portal.

 **Note**: We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
 For instructions, see [Use the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2).